-The best ones for natural skin care products have up to now been derived from coconut oil and palm oil.
-More recently, rapeseed has been used as a lot of this crop is grown in Europe.
-They are safe to work with and are even used in the food industry.
-VE and MF emulsifiers are used as emulsifiers in the production of vegan ice cream in Scandinavia.
-Aromantic's VE Emulisfier is produced from palm oil and our MF Emulsifier is now produced from rapeseed and palm oil.
-MF was formerly produced from coconut and palm oil.
+The best ones for natural skin care products have up to now been derived from Coconut Oil and Palm Oil.
+More recently, Rapeseed has been used as a lot of this crop is grown in Europe.
+Our new BioGreen (Palm Free) Emulsifier is produced from Glucose extracted from Wheat combined with fatty acids taken from Castor Beans.
+They are safe to work with and VE and MF are even used in the food industry, such as in the production of vegan ice cream in Scandinavia.
+Aromantic's VE Emulsifier is produced from Palm Oil and our MF Emulsifier is now produced from Rapeseed and Palm Oil.
+MF was formerly produced from Coconut and Palm Oil.
 They can be eaten and are very safe to use.
-The palm oil is from a sustainable source approved by the Roundtable on Sustainable Palm Oil.

 We are also very excited about Sucragel AOF Bio (Organic), which we introduced in 2009 as Cold Emulsifier (Organic) - probably the first in the world for cosmetics.